Nervosys/Botnix/botnix/doc/manual/development/writing-modules.chapter.md

 One of the modules that constitute the configuration is `/etc/nixos/configuration.nix`.
-Most of the others live in the [`nixos/modules`](https://github.com/nervosys/Botnix/tree/master/nixos/modules) subdirectory of the Nixpkgs tree.
+Most of the others live in the [`nixos/modules`](https://github.com/nervosys/Botnix/tree/master/nixos/modules) subdirectory of the Botpkgs tree.

 Each Botnix module is a file that handles one logical aspect of the configuration, such as a specific kind of hardware, a service, or